 Learning Italian changed my life.
 It led me down a new path in life I had never imagined.
+There are so many reasons why you should learn Italian.
 So, if you’re considering learning Italian but are sitting on the fence, these 10 reasons will inspire you to take action once and for all!

 A Brief History of Italian